bparanj/crystal/programming/javascript/vue/composable-vs-component.md

 2. **Composables**:
    - **Definition**: Composables are a concept introduced in Vue 3 as part of the Composition API.
 A composable is a reusable function that encapsulates and manages a piece of reactive state or behavior.
    - **Usage**: Composables are used to extract and reuse logic across different components.
 This could include data fetching, form handling, or any other reactive logic.
    - **Characteristics**: Composables make it easier to organize and share logic between components without needing to rely on the options API (like mixins or higher-order components).
-They leverage Vue’s reactivity system, typically returning reactive state or functions that manipulate that state.
+They leverage Vue’s reactivity system,  returning reactive state or functions that manipulate that state.

 ## Key Differences